jrsheffie/Text-Sentimization/README.md

 We also used the below code to clean out our data out of HTTP Urls, @ mentions using regex, and emoji symbols using regex patterns.
 Also made sure to extract letters and trim any spaces in our data.
+Then we afterwards filtered the data so we can extract information about the "X" platform.

 ```
 def clean_text(text):